jeffskinnerbox/blog/content/ideas/person-and-presence-detection-the-watcher.md

 create an electronic artwork that display personal information about people when they are nearby.

 As a person walks by,
-the artwork automatically collects from them mobile phone or other electronic device RF emissions (aka RF exhaust) from the person.
+the artwork automatically collects from there mobile phone or other electronic device RF emissions (aka RF exhaust) from the person.

 This can be done by making use of: